mitre/GraphEx-Web-Automation-Plugin/README.md

   ![image](./.images/screen_shot_example.png)

 By chaining locators, filters, and actions, you can construct powerful automation sequences that navigate, interact with, and even adapt to the dynamic content of modern webpages.
-This trifecta forms the bedrock of advanced web automation with Playwright in the `graphex_webautomation_plugin`.
+This trifecta forms the bedrock of advanced web automation with Playwright in the `graphex-webautomation-plugin`.